maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 {{< /highlight >}}

-The elements of this interface declaration relate to the inductive graph $G^I = \langle S, t, s_0 \rangle$ as follows:
+The elements of this interface declaration relate to the implicit graph $G^I = \langle S, t, s_0 \rangle$ as follows:

 * The generic parameter `Start` is the type of the elements in $S$.
 * The generic parameter `C` is the type of the elements in $\mathcal{P}(S)$.